jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Once Protestants and Catholics stopped killing each other over scripture, conservatism and progressivism were born.
 Against many competitors, they won the Industrial Age by using their combined diversity of thought and love of mass production to assemble matter into new wondrous adaptations and started the Internet Age.
 Fighting over belief systems now is choosing the old war again.
 It increases entropy and is self-defeating.

-If you want affordable housing, easier schooling, predictable investments, cleaner environment, working healthcare, healthy citizens, social trust, an increasing social surplus to invest in the future—the choice is yours.
+If you want affordable housing, easier schooling, predictable investments, cleaner environment, working healthcare, healthy citizens, community trust, an increasing social surplus to invest in the future—the choice is yours.

 Argue and fight over a piece of the decaying Industrial Age giving tree—who should get what job, title, and inheritance.
 Or plant, tend, and harvest a new way of life.